AEBilgrau/AEBilgrau.github.io/content/about.en.md

 I am also active as far as possible on [StackOverflow] (https://stackoverflow.com/users/1568306/anders-ellern-bilgrau), [GitHub] (https://github.com/AEBilgrau) and my [blog] (/ posts /) here on the site.

 In addition, I have taught both privately and at university, as well as giving many lectures and presentations.
-Should you have a desire for teaching or lecturing in R or statistics, you are also very welcome to contact me.
+Should you have a desire for a course or presentation on R, statistics, or data science you are also very welcome to contact me.

 ---